ibnsamy96/linkbox-downloader/readme.md

 # LinkBox-Downloader

-Unofficial cli utility for downloading files and folders from linkbox.to
+Unofficial cli-utility for downloading files and folders from linkbox.to

 </div>

 ## About LinkBox

-[Linkbox](https://www.linkbox.to) is a file hosting and sharing website that allows users to upload and download files.
+[LinkBox](https://www.linkbox.to) is a file hosting and sharing website that allows users to upload and download files.
 It is commonly used to share large files that are too big to be sent via email.
-Linkbox provides users with a link to their uploaded file, which they can share with others to allow them to download the file.
+Linkbox provides users with a link to their uploaded files, which they can share with others.

 ## Prerequisites